wayne1204/NOAA-fish-finding/README.md

 - MBARI: mbari_seq0
 - NWFSC: nwfsc_seq0

-Each dataset contains different types of imagery — different lighting conditions, camera angles, and wildlife.
+Each dataset contains different lighting conditions, camera angles, and wildlife.
 The data released depends on the nature of the data in the entire dataset.

 [Datasets detail](http://www.viametoolkit.org/cvpr-2018-workshop-data-challenge/challenge-data-description/)

 ### Scoring
-The challenge will evaluate accuracy in detection and classification, following the format in the [MSCOCO Detection Challenge](http://cocodataset.org/#detection-2017), for **bounding box** output.
+The challenge will evaluate accuracy in **detection** and **classification**, following the format in the [MSCOCO Detection Challenge](http://cocodataset.org/#detection-2017), for **bounding box** output.
 The annotations for scoring are bounding boxes around every animal, with a species classification label for each.

 ## Prerequisites